skypjack/entt/docs/md/graph.md

 # Data structures

-As anticipated in the introduction, the aim isn't to offer all possible data structures suitable for representing and working with graphs.
+As anticipated in the introduction, the aim is not to offer all possible data structures suitable for representing and working with graphs.
 Many will likely be added or refined over time.
-However I want to discourage anyone expecting tight scheduling on the subject.<br/>
+However, I want to discourage anyone expecting tight scheduling on the subject.<br/>
-The data structures presented in this section are mainly useful for the development and support of some tools which are also part of the same submodule.
+The data structures presented in this section are mainly useful for the development and support of some tools that are also part of the same submodule.

 ## Adjacency matrix